Analysis | America’s vaccine surplus, visualized

 Particularly once you take out the 30 percent of Americans who say they won’t get the vaccine, according to a recent NPR-PBS NewsHour-Marist poll, you cover every eligible, willing American with all of the Pfizer doses and less than a quarter of the Moderna total.

 If we eventually expand vaccinations to those younger than 16, which seems likely, we have enough doses to meet the task from a Johnson & Johnson stockpile.
 That vaccine requires only one inoculation and the United States has secured enough to cover 100 million of the 330 million-plus U.S. population.
-If we used the vaccines in the order they were approved for use and had all of them in-hand, we could run through Pfizer, Moderna and less than a third of the Johnson & Johnson doses and cover every man, woman and child in the country.
+If we used the vaccines in the order they were approved for use and had all of them in hand, we could run through Pfizer, Moderna and less than a third of the Johnson & Johnson doses and cover every man, woman and child in the country.

 But as of Monday, the United States also seemed poised to approve the Oxford University and AstraZeneca vaccine.
 The Biden administration has already agreed to ship 7 million doses of the vaccine to Mexico and Canada — eating only slightly into the total.
 On top of that there are agreements to acquire vaccines from Sanofi and Novavax.